Israel Land Administration: Reforms

-As a part of reforms started in 2009 the Israel Land Administration will be dismantled and Israel Land Authority will be created instead.
-A long-time land tenancy should turn into private land ownership.
+As a part of reforms enacted in 2009, the Israel Land Administration was dismantled and replaced by the Israel Land Authority.
+A long-time land tenancy was turned into private land ownership.

 According to the official press-release, "The reforms are designed to reduce bureaucratic impediments for homeowners who wish to enlarge their homes and the involvement of the Government in the real estate market, and enable the ILA to focus on developing and marketing state lands, as opposed to dealing with leased residential units."
 The reforms are meant to offer a greater supply of residential units that would cause housing prices to decline.

 Upon the agreement reached after negotiations were held between ILA management, Ministry of Finance and Trade unions, some 200 of ILA staff will leave their job voluntarily, as for the rest they will be embedded in the structure of a new Israel Land Authority organization.

 Kahlon's appointment

-On January 21, 2013 prime minister Benjamin Netanyahu has appointed former Communications and Welfare Minister Moshe Kahlon as a new ILA chairman.
-Kahlon's candidacy was chosen since he enjoyed public support since he managed to reduce dramatically cellphone bills by setting major reforms at the communications market.
+On January 21, 2013 prime minister Benjamin Netanyahu appointed former Communications and Welfare Minister Moshe Kahlon as a new ILA chairman.
+Kahlon's candidacy was chosen since he enjoyed public support since he managed to dramatically reduce cellphone bills by setting major reforms at the communications market.
 It was expected that his appointment would contribute to lowering the cost of housing for Israelis as he as a person capable of doing it.

 Netanyahu's decision was highly criticized by other politicians since it was taken only two days before the elections.
 The head of the Central Election Committee, Supreme Court Justice Elyakim Rubinstein, barred Israeli media to broadcast the press conference at which the appointment was announced, ruling that it could be regarded as election propaganda, which is banned.
 The Israeli Labor Party leader Shelly Yachimovich said that Kahlon's appointment was illegal since according to law, the ILA chairman is appointed not by PM but rather by the Housing and Construction Minister.
 She filed a petition to the High Court of Justice.